RuterNo/ruterno.github.io/docs/ota.md

 Therefore all FMS PGNs become "0000" + 4-digit hex PGN.

+?> Learn more about the telemetry concept in [this wiki article](https://ruter.atlassian.net/wiki/spaces/TAAS/pages/106004500/Telemetry+concept).

 #### FMS
 Each of the available data points is defined with a Parameter Group Number (PGN) with fields defined by Suspect Parameter Number (SPN).